 Pukeko Research is committed to working with community organisations and groups to undertake high quality research and evaluation.
 We work from a model of research for policy and for practice.
 We are also interested in teaching community sector workers to be researchers in their own right.

 This study has led to a major report which is available on the Community research website, and two papers published (2017 and 2018) in Kotuitui (see publications page).
 Other papers on great grandparents and also grandparents bringing up babies are in production.

 A Maori report has recently been completed and will be on the Community Research website in June 2018.
 We are also working with the University of Auckland on the further analysis of data from this large study.
 There are opportunities for graduate students to use the data in thesis work.

 Women, disaster management and policy

 The full account of our women's voices project, Movers and Shakers, is available for download on this website or at Community Research.
-Over the 2014 summer the team is tackling a policy analysis of key themes emerging from the research.
+This study is now complete.
+See the publications page for peer-reviewed articles.

 Health sector work